 There are also many “one another” passages that can only be carried out in a small familiar setting.
 Here is a sampling of the “one another” passages.
 Think about each of them and about the benefit community groups are to practice all the various aspects of life together.

 Elements of a Community Group.
 In Acts 2:42 we see a glimpse of what fellowship was like for the Early Church.
 It says they continually devoted themselves to teaching, fellowship, breaking of bread, and prayer.
-There are at least six important elements of each community group.
+There are at least seven important elements for community groups.

 1) Bible Study: The Early Church was continually devoted to teaching and we also want the Word of God to be central in all we do as a church.
 It is the Word of God that makes us competent and equipped for every good work (2 Tim.
 3:16-17).